letsintegreat/Diary/README.md

 # TODOS

- - Add an animation from HomePage to Details page
  - Fix the dairy typo in NewEntry page and Edit Entry page
  - Same Container size for Details and Edit page